amir-goudarzi/ViT_VS/README.md

 ## Installation

-1. Clone this repository to your local machine, preferably with a GPU (for instance on Colab):
+1. Clone this repository to your machine:
    ```bash
    git clone https://github.com/Amir-Goudarzi/VisualSudoku
 2. Navigate to the project directory: